 Defining the Scope

 Another one of the rights in the bundle of rights in an art or design licensing agreement is defining the medium or media that the license will cover, and how the licensee intends to use the creative’s work.
 For example, someone may ask for an image license for the cover of a book.
 However, today a “book” no longer means print materials only.
-It will also include digital versions and e-books, online publicity and reproduction on the publisher’s and distribution channels’ websites.
+It will also include digital versions and e-books, online publicity, and reproduction on the publisher’s and distribution channels’ websites.

-The client licensing artworks or designs will want the scope to include “print and any digital media now in use or created in the future,” i.e. the broadest possible scope to avoid having to renegotiate the terms of the license each time there is expansion in the scope of “digital.”
+The client licensing artworks or designs will want the scope to include “print and any digital media now in use or created in the future,” i.e. the broadest possible scope to avoid having to renegotiate the terms of the license each time there is an expansion in the scope of “digital.”
 As the creator, however, you generally want a slightly narrower scope: “print and all digital media now in use or created in the future, in conjunction with the book entitled…” The subtle difference in the wording affects the scope because it ensures that the image is not available for general use in all digital media, but only in conjunction with a specific book.

 Territory and Duration

-Two elements that are important to consider when licensing designs includes the territory- where will the use be – and duration- how long will it last?
+Two elements that are important to consider when licensing designs include the territory- where will the use be – and duration- how long will it last?
 Territory in the digital age can be tricky and usually defaults to “the universe” because people all over the world (and in the air) can access digital content.
 However, the territory may be smaller and have interplay with other elements of the license.
 For example, if I have an exclusive art licensing agreement in place with a regional company that operates only in the United States, I may want to limit the territory of exclusivity to the United States, or North America, so that I might explore options to license designs to companies in Europe or Asia.
-If I want to add an element of duration to that, I may offer that company a worldwide exclusive (often phrased as “throughout the universe”) for the first six months, and a North American exclusive for the remaining portion of a five year term, or forever (often phrased in contract language as “in perpetuity”).
+If I want to add an element of duration to that, I may offer that company a worldwide exclusive (often phrased as “throughout the universe”) for the first six months, and a North American exclusive for the remaining portion of a five-year term, or forever (often phrased in contract language as “in perpetuity”).

 Another example that focuses on duration: if you give a license for use on a blog for a period of one month with no further clarification, that may mean that the person using the image has to return to the page(s) that contain the image and remove it after the expiration of the license.
 Because new digital content is in focus for only a short time but archived forever (often by third parties – I’m looking at you, Google), this is not a practical arrangement.
-A better way to address the realities of web-dissemination would be to have unlimited use of new content for a month, with perpetual archival rights.
+A better way to address the realities of web dissemination would be to have unlimited use of new content for a month, with perpetual archival rights.
 Simply put, once the month has expired the image cannot be added to any newly created posts but may remain on the posts that were created during the art licensing period.

 Pricing Your Licensed Designs